-The layout\version keyword in the distribution class affects how category and vendor objects are associated with products and bundles.
-See "Selecting the PSF Layout Version" and "Product Specification File Semantics" above for more information.
+NOTEThe layout\version keyword in the distribution class affects how category and vendor objects are associated with products and bundles.
+See "Selecting the PSF Layout Version" on page 315 and "Product Specification File Semantics" on page 321 for more information.